kobotoolbox/docs/source/formbuilder.md

 ## Changing Question Settings

-To access advanced features for each question click on the Settings cog in the top-right corner of the question.
+To access advanced features for each question click on the Settings cog <i class="k-icon k-icon-settings"></i> in the top-right corner of the question.
 Here you can modify further details of the question, such as skip logic, validating responses, setting question hints, making a question required, etc. More information on this is available in the respective sections for [Question Options](question_options.md), [Skip Logic](skip_logic.md), and [Validation Criteria](validation_criteria.md).

 ![image](/images/formbuilder/change_settings.gif)

 ## Duplicating a Question

-You can duplicate a question at any point by clicking on ‘Duplicate Question’.
+You can duplicate a question at any point by clicking on ‘Duplicate Question’ <i class="k-icon k-icon-clone"></i>.
 An exact copy of the question will appear just below the question which you have duplicated.

 ![image](/images/formbuilder/duplicate_question.gif)

 ## Adding Questions to the Library

-In order to reuse a question in future forms, you can click on 'Add Question to Library'.
+In order to reuse a question in future forms, you can click on 'Add Question to Library' <i class="k-icon k-icon-folder-plus"></i>.
 It will be saved in your Question Library as a copy, meaning that you can make further changes to the original question in the form or even delete it, without affecting the copy that has been placed in the library.

 ![image](/images/formbuilder/library.gif)